bschreck/deep.sh/docs/subproc_types.rst

 **********************
 Subprocess Types Table
 **********************
-Xonsh has a few different ways to launch subprocesses, each with their own unique interface depending on your need.
+Deepsh has a few different ways to launch subprocesses, each with their own unique interface depending on your need.
 The following table is a quick reference for the different suprocesses.
 The columns have the following meaning: